ipspace/netlab/docs/dev/config/vlan.md

 VLAN node- and interface data model contains enough information to implement VLANs on a wide variety of platforms, including:

-* Switch-like platforms that use a VLAN database, VLAN trunks on physical interfaces, and VLAN/SVI interfaces
+* Switch-like platforms that use a VLAN database, VLAN trunks on physical interfaces, and VLAN/SVI interfaces (example: Dell OS10).
+Set **vlan.model** attribute to **switch**.
-* Router-like platforms that use bridge groups, VLAN subinterfaces on physical interfaces, and BVI/IRB interfaces
+* Router-like platforms that use bridge groups, VLAN subinterfaces on physical interfaces, and BVI/IRB interfaces (example: Cisco IOSv, Nokia SR Linux, Mikrotik RouterOS).
+Set **vlan.model** attribute to **router**.
+* Switch-like platforms that support routed ports and VLAN subinterfaces on routed ports (example: Arista EOS, VyOS).
+Set **vlan.model** attribute to **l3-switch**.

 You might want to use the VLAN integration test cases in `tests/integration/vlan` directory to test your implementation.